nova0821/iotjs-wiki/Build-for-NuttX.md

 --no-checktest
 ```
 Have to disable 'checktest' as test with Nuttx binaries are not possible.
+`buildlib` for nuttx is turned on for default.

 To build IoT.js for nuttx, first, you need to build NuttX to create configuration file 'config.h'.